Types of Degrees Air Transportation Majors Are Getting

 Who Is Getting a Bachelor’s Degree in Air Transportation?

 At the countrywide level, the racial-ethnic distribution of air transport majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Students from other countries are interested in Air Transport, too.
-About 8.7% of those with this major are international students.
+Air Transport appeals to people across the globe.
+About 8.2% of those with this major are international students.
 The most popular countries for students from outside the country are: